-Acceptance is awarded to qualified applicants who have successfully completed a UAT application acceptance office review.
+Acceptance is awarded to qualified applicants who have successfully completed a UAT application and acceptance office review.
 UAT will admit qualified individuals regardless of race, color, creed, age, marital status, gender, religion, sexual orientation, gender identity, gender expression, national origin, veteran status or disability.
-As a requirement of institutions of higher education and students receiving federal financial aid, accepted students must provide sufficient evidence of high school graduation or equivalent to the Office of Admissions, such as through official High School transcripts, GED battery score and/or ACT/SAT scores that have all been verified.

-Students are eligible to apply beginning in their sophomore year of high school, and for those applicants that are still enrolled in high school, they can submit their unofficial high school transcripts for verification.
-Acceptance does not mean that the student is enrolled to start courses.
-After acceptance, students must sign a UAT Enrollment Agreement and pay the seat deposit.
-Furthermore, those accepted while attending high school, must still complete their studies and provide UAT official high school transcripts.
+Students are eligible to apply beginning in their sophomore year of high school.
+Applicants that are still enrolled in high school may submit their unofficial high school transcripts for consideration and verification.
+Acceptance to the University is not enrollment and does not qualify the student to start courses.
+After acceptance and in order to begin courses, students must sign a UAT Enrollment Agreement and pay the enrollment deposit as well as meeting the remaining admissions requirements before the first day of class (ie: Graduating from Highschool or equivalent).